Live at Fillmore East, 1969 by Crosby, Stills, Nash & Young

 Who It Fits

-Best for listeners looking for historical documentation and live performance dynamics, starting with Find the Cost of Freedom and Down By The River (Live at Fillmore East, 1969) - 2024 Mix.
+Best for listeners looking for historical documentation and live performance dynamics, starting with Down By the River and Helplessly Hoping.

 Standout Tracks

-Find the Cost of Freedom Down By The River (Live at Fillmore East, 1969) - 2024 Mix Down By the River
+Down By the River Helplessly Hoping Down By The River (Live at Fillmore East, 1969) - 2024 Mix

 Full consensus notes